viewdo/x-ui/CONTRIBUTING.md

 **Tips**:

 - For ambitious tasks, open a Pull Request as soon as possible with the `[WIP]` prefix in the title, in order to get feedback and help from the community.
-- [Allow semantic-release maintainers to make changes to your Pull Request branch](https://help.github.com/articles/allowing-changes-to-a-pull-request-branch-created-from-a-fork).
+- [Allow maintainers to make changes to your Pull Request branch](https://help.github.com/articles/allowing-changes-to-a-pull-request-branch-created-from-a-fork).
 This way, we can rebase it and make some minor changes if necessary.
 All changes we make will be done in new commit and we'll ask for your approval before merging them.

 ## Coding rules